Heater core

-A heater core is a radiator-like device used in heating the cabin of a vehicle.
-Hot coolant from the vehicle's engine is passed through a winding tube of the core, a heat exchanger between coolant and cabin air.
-Fins attached to the core tubes serve to increase surface area for heat transfer to air that is forced past them by a fan, thereby heating the passenger compartment.
+A heater core is a radiator-like device that heats the cabin of a vehicle.
+Hot coolant from the vehicle's engine passes through a winding tube of the core, which transfers heat from the coolant to the cabin air.
+Fins on the core tubes increase the surface area for transfer of heat to the air, which a fan forces across them and into the passenger compartment.

 How it works

-The internal combustion engine in most cars and trucks is cooled by a water and antifreeze mixture that is circulated through the engine and radiator by a water pump to enable the radiator to give off engine heat to the atmosphere.
-Some of that coolant can be diverted through the heater core to give some engine heat to the cabin, or adjust the temperature of the conditioned air.
+The internal combustion engine in most cars and trucks is cooled by a mixture of water and antifreeze that is circulated through the engine and radiator by a water pump to enable the radiator to give off engine heat to the atmosphere.
+Some of that coolant can be diverted through the heater core to give some engine heat to the cabin.

-A heater core is a small radiator located under the dashboard of the vehicle, and it consists of conductive aluminium or brass tubing with cooling fins to increase surface area.
+A heater core is a small radiator under the dashboard of the vehicle, and it consists of a conductive aluminium or brass tube with cooling fins to increase surface area.
 Hot coolant passing through the heater core gives off heat before returning to the engine cooling circuit.

-The squirrel cage fan of the vehicle's ventilation system forces air through the heater core to transfer heat from the coolant to the cabin air, which is directed into the vehicle through vents at various points.
+The squirrel cage fan of the vehicle's ventilation system forces air through the heater core to transfer heat from the coolant to the cabin air, which is directed into the vehicle through registers at various points.

 Control

 Once the engine has warmed up, the coolant is kept at a more or less constant temperature by the thermostat.
-The temperature of the air entering the vehicle's interior can be controlled by using a valve limiting the amount of coolant that goes through the heater core.
-Another method is blocking off the heater core with a door, directing part (or all) of the incoming air around the heater core completely, so it does not get heated (or re-heated if the air conditioning compressor is active).
+The temperature of the air entering the vehicle's interior can be controlled by a valve that limits the amount of coolant that goes through the heater core; another method is to block off the heater core with a door, directing part (or all) of the incoming air to bypass the heater core, so that it does not get heated (or re-heated if the air conditioning compressor is active).
 Some cars use a combination of these systems.

-Simpler systems allow the driver to control the valve or door directly (usually by means of a rotary knob, or a lever).
-More complicated systems use a combination of electromechanical actuators and thermistors to control the valve or doors to deliver air at a precise temperature value selected by the user.
+Simpler systems allow the driver to control the valve or door directly (usually by a rotary knob or a lever).
+More complicated systems use a combination of electromechanical actuators and thermistors to control the valve or doors to deliver air at a precise temperature.

-Cars with dual climate function (allowing driver and passenger to each set a different temperature) may use a heater core split in two, where different amounts of coolant flow through the heater core on either side to obtain the desired heating.
+Cars with dual climate function (allowing driver and passenger to each set a different temperature) may use a heater core split in two, where different amounts of coolant flow through the heater core on either side.